 The allure of a hot air balloon is clear.
 Floating above the world and looking out upon its beautiful scenery… that’s living.
-But is it safe?
+But are hot air balloons safe?

 With the news of a recent accident, this is a question many people are asking.
 And it’s a good one.